zzulueta/mslearn-ai-agents/Instructions/04-semantic-kernel.md

     - A **create_expense_claim** function in which the code to create and use your agent must be added
     - An **EmailPlugin** class that includes a kernel function named **send_email**; which will be used by your agent to simulate the functionality used to send an email.

-1. At the top of the file, after the existing **import** statement, find the comment **Add references**, and add the following code to reference the namespaces in the libraries you will need to implement your agent:
+1. At the top of the file, after the existing **import** statement, find the comment **Add references**, and add the following code to reference the namespaces in the libraries you'll need to implement your agent:

     ```python
    # Add references